 The coastal lake is located in the vicinity of the educational complex of Karnatak Lingayat Education Society at Sector 3, Kalamboli, Navi Mumbai, very near to the service road near Mumbai-Pune Express way.
 It is a natural lake, which covers an area of approximately 1 sq km with depth of about 7 to 100 feet.
 The lake is flushed regularly with high tide and low tide water from the Kamothe creek.
 Along the lake, the sampling stations were carefully selected keeping in view of discharge points, on-going construction activities and other anthropogenic activities.
 For present investigations, three study sites, namely Site I (Mangrovemudflats:southwestsideofthelake(19°1'36.138''N73°5'43.836''E),SiteII

 (HanumanMandirRoad:southeastside(19°1'34.6404''N73°5'45.582''E)andSiteIII

 (Northside)(19°1'40.098''N73°5'46.4424''E)separatedapproximatelybyhalfkmwere

 selected(Fig. 1 and 2).
+Write briefly cover only important info